The Expert Minimalist

 I learned through experience that when I focus on balance which provides more joy and happiness, it requires me to BE.
 This balancing act opened my mind to a new realm of possibilities.
 I became grateful for the things I have and began to cherish time with family and friends which pushed me to just be and listen to the universe.
 Before you can embrace this concept you must create a work life that is more effective and efficient by taking a minimalist approach to your work efforts.

-In the last few minutes of the podcast Melody will guide you set an intention to help you shift into the mindset of the minimalist expert and create a flow to work smarter and not harder.
+In the last few minutes of the podcast Melody will guide you to set an intention which will help you shift into the mindset of the minimalist expert and create a flow to work smarter and not harder.

 Subscribe to my channel in iTunes and download to listen in your car, anywhere, anytime.
 If you like this podcast, please give me a rating to help me spread my knowledge.

 Listen in by clicking on the play (arrow) or go here and listen on iTunes.

 How to be the expert minimalist and put an end to perfectionism to flow at a faster pace